fancy

 Because we are the real adults.
 We are the proper grown-ups.
 What we do is, by definition, the way real grown-ups do it.
 We set our own terms.

 This idea really resonates for me.
-In our living room, you’ll find a matted print of the linked xkcd strip.
+In our living room, you’ll find a matted print of this xkcd strip.
 I gave it to The Fella as a Valentine’s gift last year, because it sums up so much of what I think is successful in our marriage: we make our own life up as we go along, we never forget to play, and we believe in our own decisions more than in the conventional constraints of mainstream society.

 the invention of the lie